Facing a First, Second, Third or Fourth Degree Crime for Distributing or Selling Marijuana in Somerville New Jersey?

 The debate over the legal status of marijuana continues to rage in the United States, as 4 states and the District of Columbia have legalized marijuana for recreational use and many others have decriminalized the possession of small amounts of marijuana or legalized it for medical use under the guidance of a licensed physician.
 In New Jersey, the legalization of medical marijuana has been implemented, but there are extremely stringent prescribing and dispensation guidelines mandated under the law.
 As a result, manufacturing, distributing, dispensing, or possessing marijuana with the intent to distribute it outside of the confines of State Law may result in serious criminal charges, which carry significant prison terms, hefty fines, and other collateral consequences.
 In fact, even possession of under 50 grams of marijuana is a criminal offense that can create serious issues for you and those you love.
 In an attempt to deter participation in the underground marijuana market, prosecutors target marijuana offenders and often seek the maximum punishments in these cases.
 As a result, it is essential to enlist a knowledgeable and proactive legal advocate who can help you to navigate through this tumultuous process.

 At The Law Offices of Jonathan F. Marshall, our criminal defense team combines the expertise of former county and municipal prosecutors with the experience of seasoned defense attorneys to create the most comprehensive defense strategies for our clients.
-This formula has served us time and time again, as we secure favorable outcomes for thousands of clients and their families in court rooms across the State.
-For a free case analysis from a member of our talented defense team, contact our offices anytime.
+This formula has served us time and time again, as we secure favorable outcomes for thousands of clients and their families in courtrooms across the State.
+For a free case analysis from a talented NJ marijuana distribution defense lawyer on our team, contact our offices anytime.
 We are available 24/7 to address all of your questions and concerns.

 Marijuana Distribution and Possession of Marijuana with Intent to Distribute in New Jersey: N.J.S.A.
 2C:35-5